Kazte/gifmaker/README.md

 # GifMaker

-Gifmaker is a application for windows.
-You can convert videos to gifs and edit them.
+GifMaker is a desktop application for converting videos to gifs, allowing you to trim them.

 ## Installing